 For five weeks between the fall and spring semesters, RISD offers students a complete change of pace.
 Wintersession—as this condensed semester is known—allows for an intense exploration of a specific discipline, a special topic, new techniques, experimental processes and more.
-Faculty and graduate students embrace Wintersession as an opportunity to experiment with more innovative course offerings suitable to a shorter timeframe—from performance art workshops to targeted project research to travel-study options.
+Faculty and graduate students embrace Wintersession as an opportunity to experiment with more innovative course offerings suitable to a shorter timeframe—from performance art workshops to targeted project research to travel-study studios abroad.

 Many students look to Wintersession as a time to get a feel for disciplines outside their majors, or to head to New York, London, Milan or Los Angeles—wherever their particular fields offer the most meaningful professional internships.
 Those who remain on campus choose from a range of Wintersession courses.
-Recent offerings include such basics as Animation I-A, Beginning Hot Glass and The Woven Blanket, and slightly more esoteric offerings such as Art, Sanity and Insanity, Chains, Toaster and Eat, Drink and Be Merry: The Art of Food Writing.
+Recent offerings include such basics as Animation I-A, Beginning Hot Glass and The Woven Blanket, and slightly more esoteric offerings such as Monster, Optics and Holograms, True Crime and a studio exploring various ramifications of whaling.

 Students also take advantage of Wintersession as a time to schedule co-curricular activities that are more difficult to fit it during fall and spring semesters.
 For instance, RISD Quickies is a series of student-taught workshops on everything from cheese-making to silkscreening.
 Performance-minded students often get involved in writing, directing and acting in musicals and other theatrical productions.